ThisNotAlfred/Rhombus/README.md

 ## registers

-> purposes are just conventions and are not enforces.
+> purposes are just convention and are not enforced.

 | register | purpose |
 | -------- | ------- |